Diane L. Yetter

 As an author, Diane has written articles concerning sales and use tax issues.
 She co-authored No Excuses: Automation Advances Make Sales Tax Collection Easier for Everyone for State TaxNotes and The Best Practices of a Best-in-Class Corporate Tax Department and Best Practices in Transaction Tax Systems Implementation for the Journal of MultiState Taxation and Incentives.
 Diane authored Drop Shipments: Taxation, Compliance and Planning and Multistate Guide to Sales and Use Tax: Manufacturing, both published by Wolters Kluwer (CCH).
 She was editor for the 1995-1996 edition of the Information Technology Association of America Software & Services State Tax Report and is the author of the US Sales Tax Chapter for the IBFD VAT Worldwide Research Database.
 Diane was invited to testify before the Senate Committee on Finance regarding the impact of the Wayfair decision on small businesses and remote sellers.
 She has also appeared as an expert witness.

 Diane is a member of the AICPA, Illinois CPA Society, Chicago Tax Club, Chicagoland Chamber of Commerce Taxation Committee, Taxpayers’ Federation of Illinois and the Institute of Professionals in Taxation.
 She is a member of the Practitioner Connection with the Council on State Taxation, and represents client concerns on a number of task forces.
 She is a member of the Business Advisory Council of the Streamlined Sales Tax Governing Board.
-Diane was named in Accounting Today’s 100 Most Influential People in Accounting seven times between 2011 and 2021.
+Diane was named in Accounting Today’s 100 Most Influential People in Accounting eight times between 2011 and 2022.
 As an entrepreneur, she was honored as Woman Business Owner of the Year 2020 by the National Association of Women Business Owners (NAWBO) Chicago Chapter.
 Her twitter handle, @SalesTaxInst has been one of Forbes Top 100 Tax Twitter Handles and @YetterTax is in the Accounting social media leaders.
 She also sits on the Avalara Accounting Meta Influencers Roundtable.

 Diane serves on the KU Endowment Association’s Board of Trustees and is a Past Chair and current member of the Dean’s Board of Advisors, University of Kansas School of Business where she is also an adjunct professor, teaching topics on state and local taxation and entrepreneurship.